 "Masks are mainly source control," Dr. Freedman adds.
 In other words, each person wears a mask to protect others, especially since an individual can be infectious even without exhibiting symptoms.

-And, since on a plane your greatest risk of catching the novel coronavirus comes from the people sitting next to you, wearing a mask becomes a crucial strategy for containing the transmission of the potentially deadly disease.
+And, because on a plane your greatest risk of catching the novel coronavirus comes from the people sitting next to you, wearing a mask becomes a crucial strategy for containing the transmission of the potentially deadly disease.

 Especially when you consider how far pathogens can travel when ejected through the act of sneezing or coughing.